microsoft/onnxruntime/README.md

   * For Windows, OpenMP support comes as part of VC runtime.
 It is also available as redist packages:
     [vc_redist.x64.exe](https://aka.ms/vs/15/release/vc_redist.x64.exe) and [vc_redist.x86.exe](https://aka.ms/vs/15/release/vc_redist.x86.exe)
   * For Linux, the system must have the libgomp.so.1 which can be installed using ```apt-get install libgomp1```.
-* The GPU builds require the CUDA9.1 and cuDNN 7.1 runtime libraries being installed in the system.
+* The official GPU builds require the CUDA 9.1 and cuDNN 7.1 runtime libraries being installed in the system.
 * Python binaries are compatible with Python 3.5-3.7.

 ## APIs and Official Builds